PawSomeRMIT/PawSome/README.md

 ## Introduction
 Pawsome is an app that connects pet lovers with pet fosters who have dogs, cats, and other adorable animals that are waiting for their forever homes.
 Users can book a pet for an hour or a day, enjoy the companionship of a cuddly creature and learn how to raise and live with a pet before coming to an adopted decision.
 Or simply having fun with a pet and going to a coffee shop with friends.

-Pawsome is easy to use and has two types of accounts: customer and foster.
-As a customer, users are able to browse a list of available pets for booking, see their photos, profiles, and reviews.
-They can chat with the foster directly and ask any questions related to pets.
-Moreover, they can access booking history and rate experience with the pet and the agency.
-The foster account requires users to do an upgrade and its process involves a transaction API and fee.
-As the foster, users can post new pets for booking and edit their information.
-You can also chat with the customers and arrange the details of the booking.
+Pawsome is easy to use and has two types of accounts: *normal* and *subscribed*.
+As a normal user, they are able to browse a list of available pets (images, basic details, address and proporsed renting price) for booking.
+Normal users can chat with pet owners directly and ask any questions related to pets and can access booking history.
+Creating pet for booking requires users to upgrade their account and its process involves a transaction API and payment.
+As a *subscribed* user, they can post new pets for booking and edit their information.
+They can also chat with the customers and arrange the details of the booking.

 ## Tech Stack

-- **Firebase**: Authentication, Realtime Database, FireStore, Storage
+- **Firebase**: Authentication, FireStore, Storage
 - **Payment process**: Stripe API
 - **Language**: Kotlin
+- **Package**: Retrofit for HHTP API requests
 - **UI toolkit**: Jetpack Compose
 - **Dependency Injection**: Dagger-Hilt
 - **Map service**: Google Maps API